leanne1/leanne1-backbone-events/README.md

 ### What's missing ###
 Lack of time meant the following features were omitted:

 - JS unit tests
+- ReuireJS optimizer has not been implemeted so JS assets are not minified
 - **I have not tested the app x-browser, but based on my knowledge I believe it should work on all browsers required.
 IE8 will by default render the mobile-first version of the layout.
 Ideally an IE8-only stylesheet could be included by way of a conditional comment.
 - I made some assumptions about the build, as I did not have web access to clarify.
 Specifially that the side bar show a fixed number of events [I chose 4].
 This could be improved with a carousel, or pagination, allowing all events to be browsed without leaving the page.